liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/07-using-javascript-in-your-portlets/09-spa/01-spa-intro.markdown

 ## What is SennaJS?

-SennaJS is @product@'s SPA engine.
+SennaJS is @sharepoint@'s SPA engine.
 SennaJS handles the client-side data, and AJAX loads the page's content dynamically.
 While there are other JavaScript frameworks out there that may provide some of the same features, Senna's only focus is SPA, ensuring that your site provides the best user experience